YAYXVX/techdev-mastermind/README.md

 ```

 Further to this, if the error was not totally detected then `make gdb` was used with breakpoints in the suspicious functions.

+## Group Project Report

+### Work Organization

+Our group initially had three members, with the tasks distributed by preference and strenghteness.
+One member focused on the core coding of the game, another took on responsibilities related to the Makefile, documentation, comments, and library management.
+Unfortunately, due to personal circumstances, our third member left in the final week, leaving the remaining tasks to the two members.

+### Development Process

+The project's development followed a beginers structure approach and due to being the first time working in group, plus the unexpected departure of a team member posed significant challenges, we had to do the reorganization of the tasks in the way.
+Particularly after feedback from our instructo wich highlited an imbalance in the work distribution.
+The person that was assigned to do the Makefile, documentation and library creation took on additional responsibilities, including managing header files and ensuring overall project functionality.

+### Challenges and Adaptations

+One of our primary challenges was the sudden reduction in our team's size, in addition to seeing that the work distribution was not that of an experimented developper, led to a crucial reevaluation of roles in the final project phase.

+### Design Choices

+Our design decisions were influenced by the need for modularity, readability, and ease of maintenance recomended by the professors.
+Additionally, we focused on coomprehensive documentation and code comments to enhance readability and collaboration.

+### Additional Features

+Despite the challenges, we were committed to not only meeting the basic requirements but also implementing additional features that would enrich the user experience.
+These included:

+- **Advanced Error Handling:** Ensuring robustness in user input and file handling.
+- **Modular Code Structure:** Enhancing code maintainability and readability.
+- **Comprehensive Documentation:** Utilizing Doxygen for detailed documentation with submodular approach, improving code navigation and understanding.

+### Conclusion

+The journey of this projet was one with great challenges and hurdles all along the way.
+It taught us the importance of flexibility, effective communication, and well work distribution in teamwork.
+We are proud that these experiences and challenges have contributed to our growth as developers.

 ## Special Notes